2stacks/2stacks.github.io/_drafts/2019-09-18-bare-metal-to-kubernetes-part-3.md

 ```

 # Security Groups
+Rancher and Kubernetes in general has many port and protocol requirements for communicating with cluster nodes.
+There are
+several different ways to implement these requirements depending upon the type of public or private cloud you are deploying
+to.
+Make sure you review these [port and protocol] requirements before running Rancher in production.
+For demonstration
+purposes I'm going to update the existing default security group in Openstack to allow all traffic.
+It should go without
+saying that this is not recommended outside of a lab environment.

 [port and protocol]:https://rancher.com/docs/rancher/v2.x/en/installation/requirements/

+To update the default security group run;
 ```bash
 project_id=$(openstack project show --domain admin_domain admin -f value -c id) secgroup_id=$(openstack security group list --project ${project_id} | awk '/default/ {print $2}')